Birgitte Hjort Sørensen: Early life

 Sørensen was born in Hillerød on 16 January 1982.
 She grew up in Birkerød.
 Both her parents are doctors and she has two elder sisters.
 Her early education was at the Bistrup School in Birkerød and Øregård Gymnasium in Hellerup.
-At the latter, she was the student council chairman and editor of the school magazine.
+At the latter, she was the student council chair and editor of the school magazine.
 Sørensen decided in her early teens not to follow her parents' footsteps in pursuing a career in medicine after work experience with her mother at a geriatrics ward.
-She stated, 'Being met with that number of people who can no longer go to the bathroom or eat by themselves, it was traumatising.
-I lived too much with their misery.'
+She commented, "Being met with that number of people who can no longer go to the bathroom or eat by themselves, it was traumatising.
+I lived too much with their misery."

 While on a school trip to London at the age of 19, she watched the West End production of the musical Chicago which motivated her to become an actress.
 Sørensen spoke of the experience in an interview for The Guardian, "It was so amazing and sexy, and I sat there thinking, 'I want to be on that stage one day.'".
-Her motivation was solidified by her participation in a mini-musical school organised by the Gladsaxe Theatre which provided a six month introduction to musical theatre.
+Her motivation was solidified by her participation in a mini-musical school organised by the Gladsaxe Theatre which provided a six-month introduction to musical theatre.
 She continued her studies at the Danish National School of Performing Arts, during which time Sørensen made her acting debut in 2005 as a receptionist on the television series The Eagle.
 The school forbid its students from having jobs so Sørensen feigned illness to appear on the television show.
 Two years later she played the lead role of Roxie Hart in the 2007 production of Chicago at the Det Ny Teater in Copenhagen.
 The musical was critically acclaimed and became the highest grossing Danish theatre production of the year.
 For her performance she received a Reumert prize.
 Sørensen then reprised the role in the West End production in 2008 at the Cambridge Theatre.